MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-viva-sales-sf.md

 ## Step 5: Ensure Salesforce connector isn't blocked in Power Platform

-If there are Data Loss Prevention (DLP) policies defined in Power Platform for the default environment, ensure that the Salesforce connector is on the allow list.
+If there are Data Loss Prevention (DLP) policies defined in Power Platform for the msdyn_viva environment, ensure that the Salesforce connector is on the allow list.
 [Learn more about allowing Salesforce connector in the DLP policy](tsg-blocked-connector-sf.md)

 ## Step 6: Ensure Microsoft Power Platform connected app isn't blocked in Salesforce